Mission Statement

 Please Note: All courses and fieldwork must be completed prior to student teaching and professional seminar.
 The student may not take any other classes during the student teaching semester.
 After the successful completion of the student teaching semester and passing all state-required exams, the student may apply for Pennsylvania teaching certification using the Teacher Information Management System (TIMS).

-Content Area Requirements
+Content Area Requirements:

 To be certified in secondary education a student must possess an academic major or the equivalent of an academic major in at least one of the content areas: Biology, Chemistry, English, History, Mathematics, Social Studies, or Spanish.
 Students should consult with their advisor for specific information about the coursework required in each content area.
+Spanish courses are not offered at Cedar Crest College; any content-area coursework required for Spanish certification may be completed via cross-registration with other LVAIC institutions.

 English as a Second Language Certification (PreK-12) (12 credits)